public-transport/hafas-client/docs/writing-a-profile.md

 	- *Note*: This method does not work if the app uses [public key pinning](https://en.wikipedia.org/wiki/HTTP_Public_Key_Pinning).
 In this case (the app won't be able to query data), please [create an issue](https://github.com/public-transport/hafas-client/issues/new), so we can discuss other techniques.
 3. **Record requests of the app.**
 	- [There's a video showing this step](https://stuff.jannisr.de/how-to-record-hafas-requests.mp4).
 	- Make sure to cover all relevant sections of the app, e.g. "journeys", "departures", "live map".
-Better record more than less; You will regret not having enough information later on.
+Better record more than less!
 	- To help others in the future, post the requests (in their entirety!) on GitHub, e.g. in as format like [this](https://gist.github.com/derhuerst/5fa86ed5aec63645e5ae37e23e555886).
 This will also let us help you if you have any questions.

 ## 2. Basic profile

+You may want to start with the [profile boilerplate](profile-boilerplate.js).

 - **Identify the `endpoint`.** The protocol, host and path of the endpoint, *but not* the query string.
 	- *Note*: **`hafas-client` for now only supports the interface providing JSON** (generated from XML), which is being used by the corresponding iOS/Android apps.
 It supports neither the JSONP, nor the XML, nor the HTML interface.
 If the endpoint does not end in `mgate.exe`, it mostly likely won't work.